-Russia’s Wagner chief says Putin has ‘cut him off’ – latest
+Russia’s Wagner chief says Putin has ‘cut him off’ in Bakhmut – latest

 Russia snaps ‘all hotlines’ connecting Yevgeny Prigozhin to Moscow over arms hunger

-Russian mercenary Wagner group’s chief Yevgeny Prigozhin has accused Russian president and his boss Vladimir Putin of cutting him off over his call for resupplying arms and ammunition in the grinding battle in eastern Ukraine.
+Russian mercenary Wagner group’s chief Yevgeny Prigozhin has accused Vladimir Putin of cutting him off over his call for resupplying arms and ammunition in the grinding battle in eastern Ukraine.

 “To get me to stop asking for ammunition, all the hotlines to offices, to departments etc have been cut off from me.
 But the real humdinger is that they’ve also blocked agencies from making decisions [related to Wagner],” the private Russian military’s leader said on Telegram.